Cindy597/msan622/final-project/README.md

 * Reason for choosing this technique (What I think the visualization excels at) :
   The majority of my dataset is historical sales record for different types of dresses.
 A basic business question I want to figure out is what is the trend of sales for a specific dress type.
-Heatmap is a good idea for identifying a dress types' sales trend , and the heatmap enable comparisons among different months over day in a same view.
+Heat map is a good idea for identifying a dress types' sales trend , and the heat map enable comparisons among different months over day in a same view.
   Heatmap helped me to examine the relationship between two variables.
   For example, when I used `day` as x axis and `month` as y axis, I found out some buckets which have higher sales(blue buckets).

 * What I learned about the dataset from the visualization:
-  From the above heapmap, we can see the sales from August 5th to August 20th for this dress type were pretty high, and it reached maximum on August 20th; for April, May, and Jun, the sales trend for this dress type was very steady (keep moderate sales record); while the sales decreased in September, and even closed to 0 in the end of October.
+  From the above heat map, we can see the sales from August 5th to August 20th for this dress type were high, and it reached maximum sales peak on August 20th; for April, May, and Jun, the sales trend for this dress type was steady (keep moderate sales record); while the sales decreased in September, and even closed to 0 in the end of October.